Ro-Galvan/Volunteer-Management-System/README.md

 # Volunteer Management System
 Volunteer Management System for Nonprofit companies to help them organize their volunteers, assignments and timesheets.
-I used Spring Boot with JDBC Template to read and write to the database and Thymeleaf to display the frontent content.
+I used Spring Boot with JDBC Template to read and write to the database and Thymeleaf to display the frontend content.

 ## Relationships